erajasekar/erajasekar.github.io/_posts/2016-06-01-java8-logger-trait.md

 ### Java 8 default methods as traits

-[Trait]( https://en.wikipedia.org/wiki/Trait_(computer_programming) ) is a programming concept used to define set of behaviors that classes can extend it or override implementation. *Trait* is similar to *Interface* , but it can also provide default implementation that classes can simply use it. *Interfaces* can't have default implementation prior to Java 8 and we had to use *Abstract classes*.
-But unlike *Interfaces*, a class can't extend multiple *Abstract classes*, so it wasn't to implement *Traits* in pre Java 8.
+[Trait]( https://en.wikipedia.org/wiki/Trait_(computer_programming) ) is a programming concept used to define set of behaviors that classes can extend it or override implementation. *Trait* is similar to *Interface*, but it can also provide default implementation.
+Java 8 added *default methods* in *Interfaces* which we can use to implement *Traits*.

-Default methods was actually added to support new functionalities to be added interfaces without breaking the classes that implements that interface, but can also be used implement *Traits*.
 For example, we can define a `Loggable` trait with default implementation like below

 ```java
 public interface Loggable {